thred/wolfgangsee-pegel/TUTORIAL.md

 * [linter-jshint](https://atom.io/packages/linter-jshint)
 * [linter-jsonlint](https://atom.io/packages/linter-jsonlint)
 * [linter-tidy](https://atom.io/packages/linter-tidy)

+But while writing this tutorial, I will give [Visual Studio Code](https://code.visualstudio.com/) a chance.
+I heard that Microsoft is cool again.

 _The tutorial will cover creating a free repository on [GitHub](https://github.com/), too.
 This is an optional step._